rust-lang/rls/debugging.md

 Auto-detection for some of this should be in the next release.

-### Cargo workspaces

-Currently there is only experimental, work-in-progress support for Cargo workspaces.
-We recommend you don't use the RLS with such projects for now, and stay tuned for updates.

 ### Opening a Rust file outside of a project

 Before opening a Rust file, the RLS needs to be aware of the whole crate.
 That